Shepetivka

 Shepetivka (Шепетівка, /uk/; Szepetówka) is a city located on the Huska River in Khmelnytskyi Oblast (province) in western Ukraine.
 Shepetivka is the administrative center of Shepetivka Raion (district).
 It hosts the administration of Shepetivka urban hromada, one of the hromadas of Ukraine.
 Population:

 Shepetivka is an important railway junction with five intersecting transit routes.
 It is located 100 km away from Khmelnytskyi, the oblast's capital.

-The city is located near historic city of Iziaslav, the center of Ruthenian Zasławski princely estate.

 History

 A settlement called Shepetovka, belonging to the prince Ivan Zaslavsky, was first mentioned in a written document in 1594.
 In the 16th century Shepetivka didn't differ from other settlements of Volhynia.
 The settlement had a community and a windmill.
-It was given Magdeburg Rights at the end of the 16th century.
+It was given Magdeburg rights at the end of the 16th century.
 This contributed the settlement's expansion and growing population.
 At the turn of the 16th and 17th centuries, the peasantry was intensively enslaved.
 Population of Shepetivka also suffered from frequent attacks of the Crimean Tatars.
 Peasants and craftsmen responded to the feudal oppression with the revolt in 1591-1593, led by Krzysztof Kosiński, and the revolt in 1594-1596, led by Severyn Nalyvaiko.
 When during the Ukrainian war of liberation from Poland in July 1648, peasant-Cossack regiments of Maxym Kryvonis had conquered Polonne, the inhabitants of Shepetivka joined the troops.

 At the end of the 17th century, Shepetivka became property of Lubomirski family, and in 1703, of the Sanguszko family.
 In 1795, it became part of Iziaslav County, Volhynian Governorate.
 In 1866, Shepetivka became the capital of the county.

 The first railway station was built in 1873.

-In 1923, it got the status of a town, becoming the capital of Shepetovka district.

-In 1932 it became the capital of Shepetivka Raion, Vinnytsia Oblast.

-In 1937 Shepetivka Raion became part of Kamianets-Podilskyi (since 1954 Khmelnytskyi) Oblast.